HVML/HVML-Docs/en/hvml-spec-v1.0-en-new.md

         </observe>
 ```

 `include` performs groups of operations in-place similarly to closures in other programming languages.
-For example, the `dir_entry` template is used in the above `fillDirEntries` operation group, and this template is only defined once.
+For example, `dir_entry` template is used in the above `fillDirEntries` operation group, and this template is only defined once.
 But with a little modification, you can override the default `dir_entry` template by defining a new one called `dir_entry` before including the action group.
 Note the note in it:

 ```hvml
          <archetype name="dir_entry">